-Starting the third weekend in November through March, the markets take place indoors, in Industry City.
-The Brooklyn Winter Flea + Holiday Market features around 50 vendors selling vintage, antique, handmade, and food, in a modern setting.
+Starting the third weekend in November through March, the markets take place indoors, at the Atlantic Center.
+The Brooklyn Flea Winter Market features around 50 vendors selling vintage, antique, handmade, and food, in a modern setting.
 The market is open every week in winter, rain or shine, and is dog-friendly.
 From April through November, the Brooklyn Flea moves outdoors to DUMBO.

 The Flea also operates Smorgasburg, a giant all-food market that launched in May 2011 and happens Saturdays in Williamsburg and Sundays at Prospect Park’s Breeze Hill.
 Smorgasburg showcases the best of Brooklyn’s artisanal food scene, with 100 local and regional vendors in a beautiful outdoor setting.

 If you don’t walk away with the perfect art deco vanity, you will leave with a full stomach.
 Food is a major focal point of the Brooklyn Flea, and you’ll find one of the best smattering of tacos, cupcakes, lobster rolls, cannoli and Asian-inspired hot dogs in the country.